The Australian Institute of Grants Management has been facilitating grantmaking networking, events and training for more than a decade.

 Facilitators: Kate Caldecott & Dr John Prince

-Scheduled: July 27 - Melbourne - Inform me when new dates are added
+Scheduled: July 27 - Melbourne - BOOK NOW

 Tailored Training: Contact us to discuss

 We provide a range of training options for SmartyGrants users.
-To find out more, visit the training pages of the SmartyGrants website.
+To find out more, visit the training section of the SmartyGrants website.

 The Australian Institute of Grants Management is a division of Our Community, which has been providing training and services for grantseekers for more than 15 years.